The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 Anderson pleaded.
 Hackman eventually agreed.

-Bill Murray has said Hackman was extremely rough on Anderson during the shoot.
-Anderson was thirty-two, still early in his career but already developing his signature control-freak approach to filmmaking.
-And here was Gene Hackman—from another generation, not used to Anderson’s meticulous style, refusing to be controlled.
+Bill Murray said Hackman was extremely rough on Anderson during the shoot.
+Anderson was thirty-two and early in his career.
+He already worked with his signature control-freak approach.
+Gene Hackman came from another generation.
+He did not know Anderson’s careful style, and he refused any control.

 Hackman was pleasant to everyone else on set.
-He’d do twenty-five takes with a young actor who kept flubbing lines, totally patient.
+He did twenty-five patient takes with a young actor who kept flubbing lines.
 But he hated certain Anderson flourishes.
-Whip pans.
-Spending half a day on one perfectly composed shot with animals and kids running around.
-He complained that he didn’t know where he was in the story.
+He hated whip pans.
+He hated a half day spent on one composed shot with animals and kids running around.
+He complained that he did not know where he was in the story.

 The tension was apparently unpleasant for Anderson.
 But it brought out the best in both of them.

-There’s something about The Royal Tenenbaums—about this character, this performance, at this point in Anderson’s career—that’s different from everything that came after.
-Royal Tenenbaum feels alive in a way that Anderson’s later characters sometimes don’t.
-He’s messy.
-Unpredictable.
-He resists being turned into a precious object.
+The Royal Tenenbaums differs from everything that came after.
+The character, the performance and this point in Anderson’s career all sit together.
+Royal Tenenbaum feels alive in a way that Anderson’s later characters sometimes do not.
+He is messy and unpredictable.
+He resists any turn into a precious object.

 I think that’s because Hackman resisted Anderson’s process.
 He wouldn’t fully step into the curated world.
 He gave pushback.
-And that creative friction forced Anderson to adapt, to respond to something he couldn’t completely control.
+That creative friction forced Anderson to adapt.
+He had to respond to something outside his control.

 I wish Wes Anderson would work with someone who gave him shit again.
-Not in a mean way, but someone who challenges the total control, who brings a little chaos into the pristinely ordered frame.
+Someone kind about it, who challenges the total control, who brings a little chaos into the pristinely ordered frame.

 Wes Anderson’s Chaotic Energy